jeffswt/swt-playground/mailbox-sentinel-reboot/README.md

 - Q: I have multiple accounts.
 Will it work?

-  A: It's not been tested *yet*, and we're welcome to PRs if it doesn't.
+  A: It hasn't been tested *yet*, and we're welcome to PRs if it doesn't.